craws/OpenAtlas-Discovery/readme.md

 ## Content management (CMS)

-The website comes with a content management system, which is deployed at `/admin` and commits all content chanes to the website repository on GitHub.
+The website comes with a content management system, which is deployed at `/admin` and commits all content changes to the website repository on GitHub.
 All content is stored in plain text (markdown or json), and can also be edited directly with your favourite text editor.

 - "Config" collection: Main configuration file for the website.
 Allows setting default locale, brand colors, logos.
 Saves to [`project.config.json`](project.config.json).